Ozempic, Hypermobility and Chronic Pain

 A scientist working on Low-Dose Naltrexone For Fibromyalgia

+This article is part of our comprehensive guide to living with fibromyalgia.
 If you would prefer to listen to this article about Low-Dose Naltrexone, please click below.
 For those with Fibromyalgia, it’s not uncommon to use medications off-label.
-This essentially means that the medicine is being used in a way that is different from that described in the licence, and one such drug is Naltrexone, or, to […]
+This essentially means that the medicine is being used in a way that is different from that […]